 In 2013, the Japanese business received three regulatory approvals - Arzerra for Chronic Lymphocytic Leukemia (CLL), Relvar Ellipta for asthma and Paxil for Post-Traumatic Stress Disorder (PTSD) - bringing the total number of approvals since 2000 to 76.
-Approval was also received for Xvzal in January 2014 for allergic rhinitis.
+Approval was also received for Xyzal in January 2014 for allergic rhinitis.

-We have been focusing on reducing the gap between approvals of pipeline products in Japan and those in the USA and Europe.
-In 2013, Japan became the first country to receive regulatory approval for Relvar Ellipta in asthma with its launch taking place early December.
+We have been focusing on reducing the gap between approvals of pipeline products in the USA and Europe and Japan and, in 2013, Japan became the first country to receive regulatory approval for Relvar Ellipta in asthma with its launch taking place early December